xiashao/MyNote/pages/Tranformer Bugs.md

 		   1516241: 03-18 14:32:55.200 12180 21238 D [MovingMap]:MovingMapDomainAction: updateTightTurnIcon >> hasTightTurn? false, approached ? true
 		- The attribute "hasTightTurn" always is false at 2:32 pm.
 		- Refer to codes, only when hasTightTurn and approached are true, navigation panel will show the tight turn info.
 		- Conclusion: From the code logic, the display of the next maneuver needs to meet some conditions instead of being displayed at any time.
-So,
+So, could you please share your opinion about it?